Chabert-Liddell/personal_website/content/en/authors/admin/_index.md

 ---
-authors:
-- admin
+title: "Saint-Clair Chabert-Liddell"
 bio: My PhD. research focus on the modeling and the inference of multilayer networks and its application in sociology and ecology.
 education:
   courses:
   - course: PhD in Applied Mathematics